digicademy-chf/chf_container/documentation/Usage/Index.rst

 clone of the environment so you can re-install it if necessary.
 Some files as well as the database, however, are necessary to re-install the container but should be collected outside this repo to avoid leaking user data, confidential files, or passwords.

-For this purpose, you can use a shell script and an additional command that compile those content files and save them in the ``content`` folder.
-It is recommended to find a good storage space for these in your organisation or even to periodically call the shell script as part of a backup cron job.
+It is recommended to find a good storage space for these in your organisation

+A shell script can help you compile the files automatically.
+You may even call it periodically via a backup cron job.
+You have to allow its execution once,
+though:

+..  code-block:: shell

+    chmod u+x contentbackup.sh

-The script can be called as follows from the container folder; you may need to alter the root password, database name, and file name:
+The script itself and an additional command can be called from the container folder to save the content files in the ``content`` subfolder.
+You may need to alter the root password of the database, its name, and its file name:

 ..  code-block:: shell